giantswarm/releases/announcements/2020-Week-48/announcement.md

 ## Documentation

-- We extended our guide on [automatic termination of unhealthy nodes](https://docs.giantswarm.io/basics/automatic-termination-of-bad-nodes/) for Azure, where this function is available as tenant cluster release v13.1.0.
 - The article on the [operational layers](https://docs.giantswarm.io/basics/giant-swarm-operational-layers/) got an overhaul.
 - We added explanation for the use of deprecated tenant cluster releases where it matters.
 - The guide on [adding labels to tenant clusters](https://docs.giantswarm.io/guides/tenant-cluster-labelling/) has been updated to inform you that this is possible on Azure.